Before

 ‘My choice.’

-A bridge patrol vehicle pulled up.
-A middle-aged patrol officer with a comb-over wound down his window.
+A bridge patrol vehicle pulled up, a middle-aged patrol officer with a comb-over wound down his window.
 ‘What are you two doing?’

 ‘You’re bleeding,’ said the patrolman.